 Water surface moves away from the Earth’s centre which is a phenomenon caused by the Earth itself when it rotates: it is called the “centrifugal force”.

 But what really happens when it is high tide ?
+And what is low tide and high tide ?

 A simplified explanation : the tide gets high when the sea or ocean is closer to the Moon (as the water is strongly attracted by it).
 The tide will get low once the water surface is no longer in front of the Moon and attracted by the centrifugal force.
 Interestingly, other factors have an impact on tides : water surface’s size, weather…